baronrogers5/ds-topics/README.md

   - cutout
 - **Pooling**
   - MaxPooling

+    ```python
+    """
+    MaxPool reduces the size of an image, by taking the maximum valued pixel in each convolution.
+    MaxPooling or stride 2 convs can be used for reducing the size of an image.
+    Generally we use a (2x2) kernel with a stride of 2.
+    This reduces the size of an image by half, i.e. (nxn) -Maxpool-> (n//2 x n//2)
+    If we want our networks to train faster, we go for stride 2 convs as the number of
+    times each pixel in the central area undergoes computation is less than MaxPooling.
+    That being said, maxpool certainly provides better results.
+    """

+    # keras
+    x = tf.keras.layers.MaxPooling2D()(x)
+    # torch
+    x = torch.nn.MaxPool2d((2, 2), stride=2)(x)
+    ```

   - AveragePooling

+    ```python
+    """
+    Similar to MAxPooling but instead of taking the maximum pixel value, an average of
+    all pixels is taken.
+    """

+    # keras
+    x = tf.keras.layers.AveragePooling2D()(x)
+    # torch
+    x = torch.nn.AvgPool2d((2, 2), stride=2)(x)
+    ```

   - Global Average Pooling

+    ```python
+    """
+    Consider a (batch, h: 7, w: 7, channels: 512) tensor.
+Applying GAP on the tensor, calcuates the mean of all (7x7) pixels along the channel axis.
+    The resulting tensor has a shape (batch, channels: 512).
+    This can be followed by dense layers, which reduce the nodes to the categories required for prediction.
+    GAP is powerful as it helps ascertain the most important portions of the image per channel that is responsible for making the prediction.
+    """

+    # keras
+    tf.keras.layers.GlobalAveragePooling2D()(x)
+    # torch
+    x = torch.nn.AdaptiveAvgPool2d(1)(x)
+    x = torch.nn.Flatten()(x)
+    ```

   - Global Max Pooling

+    ```python
+    """
+    Similar to GAP, only difference is that insted of mean, max value of feature maps are chosen.
+    """

+    # keras
+    tf.keras.layers.GlobalMaxPooling2D()(x)
+    # torch
+    x = torch.nn.AdaptiveMaxPool2d(1)(x)
+    x = torch.nn.Flatten()(x)

+    ```

 - **Architectures**
   - Renets (Skip Connection)
   - Inception